nilcons/crypto-key-derivation/README.md

 # XTZ (Tezos)

-XTZ is using three different curves.
-This tool currently supports two of the curves, ED25519 and Secp256k1, for tz1 and tz2 addresses, respectively.
-Please see the caveats concerning ED25519 mentioned in the section on XLM.
+XTZ is using three different curves: ED25519 for tz1 addresses, Secp256k1 for tz2 addresses and Secp256r1 for tz3 addresses.
+This tool currently supports two of the curves, ED25519/tz1 and Secp256k1/tz2.
+Please see the caveats concerning ED25519/tz1 mentioned in the section on XLM.

 Private keys for Tezos without and with passphrase (ED25519/tz1):